 Getting into the Spirit:

 Maybe Halloween is your favorite time of year, or maybe you need a little convincing to get into the spooky spirit.
 Either way, you can get excited for fright night by playing with fun photo filters.
-To spook your snaps, you can use apps like Turned and Walking Dead: Dead Yourself to turn yourself into a zombie.
-For more vamped up or ghoulish pics, try Vampify, Camera Hoax, Ghost Lens or Ghost photo maker.
+To spook your snaps, you can use apps like Zombify to turn yourself into a zombie.
+For more vamped up or ghoulish pics, try Vampify, Ghost Lens or Ghost photo maker.

 More into sending cheer than fear?
 To get your friends and family into the Halloween mood, try the Halloween card creator to send Halloween messages to your kids or grandkids.
 They can also use the app to create invites and posters with you.

 There are multiple ways you can make your home into a Haunted Mansion or a Halloween fortress.
 One way to set the tone is with spooky sounds.
 The Halloween Spooky Soundbox app can help you scare your friends or create a haunted house that will have all of the neighborhood kids howling.

 If your tastes are more cutesy than spooky, try Craftsy for fall crafts to fit the season.
 Don’t know where to start when it comes to carving pumpkins?
 Templates can help with this Halloween décor essential.
 Check out PumpkinGlow and Spook Master for some favorite pumpkin carving patterns and templates.

 If you’re looking for cool DIY costume ideas, look no further than Instructables Halloween.
 There, you’ll not only find ideas, but also instructions on how to make great costumes, décor, accessories and everything in between.